Vaccines for adults

 Influenza vaccine

-Influenza is especially serious for people 65 years and older and People with certain medical conditions that increase their risk of serious influenza disease and complications.
+Influenza is especially serious for people 65 years and over, Aboriginal and Torres Strait Islander adults and people with specific medical conditions that increase their risk of serious influenza disease and complications.

 The annual influenza vaccine is free through the National Immunisation Program for:

-The influenza virus strains change every year – and the vaccine changes every year to match the new strains.
-That’s why it’s important for people to get the vaccine every year.
+The influenza virus strains change every year and the vaccine changes every year to match the new strains.
+That is why it is important for people to get the vaccine every year.

-If you are not eligible for a free influenza vaccine, you can buy it privately through a GP, or other vaccination provider such as a chemist.
+If you are not eligible for a free influenza vaccine, you can buy it privately through a GP or pharmacy.

 Find more information: